Afeski/TEAM-FURY-DESIGN-DOCUMENTATION/TEAMFURYDESIGNDOCUMENTATION.md

 **GROUP DESIGN REQUIREMENTS**

 - Five YouTube guide videos.
 Go to digital ocean or any other company that writes a lot of technical content.
 Your designers will design a lovely intro for the video, and you will build a great, video version of the guide.
 For example, you can do 'How to install Apache on Ubuntu'.
 It has a great (animated) intro, and looks really good.
 Someone makes a great screenshare explaining everything (in a clear accent).
 The video will be given to our designers.
 If they like the design, they will upload to HNG channel.
-The number of views you get before Saturday midnight counts as a download.
+The number of views you get before Saturday midnight counts as a download. - MARK